mkherman/Quals2018/README.rst

-UofT General Astronomy Qualifying Exam Resources
+General Astronomy Qualifying Exam Resources
 ========

-This repository contains the vast majority of the prep work I did for my general qualifying exam.
-You'll find the list of exam questions (for 2018) including some real follow up questions, the cosmology primer I wrote, and the scanned versions of my notes/answers for each section of the exam.
+This repository contains the vast majority of the prep work I did for my general qualifying exam at UofT.
+You'll find the list of exam questions (for 2018), some real follow up questions, the cosmology primer I pieced together, and the scanned versions of my notes/answers for each section of the exam.
 Below is a list of useful textbooks and a list of shorthand words that you'll come across in my notes.

 Useful Textbooks